top of page

 The Farmhouse Gîte

-Our 18th-century farmhouse sits on the estate surrounded by vines.
-We've restored it for guests who want to stay on a working vineyard rather than in a Bordeaux hotel.
+Our 18th-century farmhouse sits on the estate next to the vines.
+We’ve restored it for guests who want to stay on a working vineyard rather than in a Bordeaux hotel.

 Four bedrooms, sleeps eight